 The search committee represents the strategic direction of the organization and decides by vote which candidate to hire—Choose members wisely.

-I am of the opinion that search committees should be called Leadership Transition Committees, as they single-handedly determine which physician leaders will steer the organization through clinical innovation initiatives, healthcare transformation processes, physician and resident retention strategies, and more.
+Search committees should be called Leadership Transition Committees, as they hold responsibility for determining which physician leaders will steer the organization through clinical innovation initiatives, healthcare transformation processes, physician and resident retention strategies, and more.

 This stage is the most overlooked and underutilized, yet it’s the one that will ultimately keep your committee on track throughout the entire search process.
 Before you set up your search committee, prepare the following three documents: Job Analysis, Committee Charter, and Activity Report.